Sunday, October 6, 2024

 A lady sues her former hairdresser for exposing her brain.

-• According to Blood’s review of this episode, this sketch is apparently based on some viral video I’ve never seen.
+• According to Blood’s review of this episode, this sketch is based on some viral video I’ve never seen.
 I know I’ve said this a million times in the past, but SNL really needs to stop doing sketches based on viral videos that people will forget about in two months.

 • Nice ghastly visual of Ayo’s exposed brain.
 Aside from that, there’s not much to laugh at here.

-• Kenan’s mispronunciation of “Marge Simpsone” is all needed to know that this is a Jimmy Fowlie sketch.
+• Kenan’s mispronunciation of “Marge Simpsone” is all I needed to know that this is a Jimmy Fowlie sketch.

 • No comment on Ego blowing on the back of Punkie’s exposed brain.